-Teaching a Hybrid course for the first time requires a significant commitment of time and energy.
-A successful Hybrid course involves much more than simply transferring lecture or other course materials to the Web.
+A successful hybrid course involves much more than transferring lectures or other course materials to the Web.
 It requires rethinking and redesigning your course, learning online teaching skills and learning technology tools.

 Think of it as “migration”; once the traditional course materials move to the hybrid format, the entire course is never the same again.